Agua Caliente Solar Project: Project overview

 In August 2011, the Department of Energy finalized a $967 million loan guarantee for the project.
 The project sponsor, NRG Solar, estimated the photovoltaic generation facility would fund approximately 400 construction jobs and 16 full-time operating jobs, and would become one of the largest plants of its kind in the world when completed.
 The power produced is being sold to PG&E (Pacific Gas & Electric) in California in a 25-year Power Purchase Agreement.

 The Series 3 thin film panels use CdS/CdTe, and are rated from 77 watts to 82.5 watts each, and are mounted at a fixed tilt angle.
 20,940 are connected in each array, rated at 1.26 MWAC.
 400 SMA 720CP inverters were initially foreseen, but in the end 500 SMA 630CP are used.
 Installed modules total power is 410 megawatt-peak (MWDC).

 Award

-In February 2012, Agua Caliente competed in the Excellence in Renewable Energy Awards and won Project of the Year Award.
+In February 2012, Agua Caliente competed in the Excellence in Renewable Energy Awards and won the Project of the Year Award.